fastify/fastify/docs/Decorators.md

 })
 ```

-Once you decorate the instance, you can access the value by using the name you passed as a parameter:
+Once the instance was decorated, you can access the new value by using the name you passed as a parameter:
 ```js
 fastify.utility()